mavrinpn/Svetofon-App-Flutter/README.md

 - Fully functional in **offline mode** with **auto-sync** when Internet connection is available
 - Exercise and module catalog with **group-based access control**
 - Full **multilingual support**, including UI localization and **voice guidance** during exercises
-- **Audio and vibration feedback** for interactive training sessions
+- **Multichannel Audio and vibration feedback** for interactive training sessions
 - Backup and **restore of the local user database**, including rollback capabilities
 - Custom exercise configuration with JSON-based protocol